 - Click Role-Based Access Control, then click Add.
-The Add Role screen is displayed.
+The Add Role screen appears.

 For Apply Permissions, keep the default setting, To all user groups, or assign permissions to specific Active Directory user groups with the To specific user groups.

 Click Next to move to the Assignment screen.
-Assign the shared-device enrollment role you just created to the Active Directory group you created for shared device enrollment users in Step 1 under Pre-requisites.
-In the image below, citrix.lab is the Active Directory domain and Shared Device Enrollers is the Active Directory group.
+Assign the shared-device enrollment role to the Active Directory group for shared device enrollment users, created in Step 1 under Pre-requisites.
+In the following image, citrix.lab is the Active Directory domain and Shared Device Enrollers is the Active Directory group.

-4. Create a delivery group that contains the base policies, apps, and actions that you want to apply to the device when a user is not signed on, then associate that delivery group with the shared device enrollment user Active Directory group.
+Create a delivery group that contains the base policies, apps, and actions that you want to apply to the device when a user is not signed on.
+Then associate that delivery group with the Active Directory group of the shared device enrollment user.

-5. Install Secure Hub on the shared device and enroll it in XenMobile using the shared device enrollment user account.
+Install Secure Hub on the shared device and enroll it in XenMobile using the shared device enrollment user account.
 You can now view and manage the device through the XenMobile console.
-For more information, see Enrolling Devices.
+For more information, see Enroll devices.

-6. To apply different policies or to provide additional apps for authenticated users, you must create a delivery group associated with those users and deployed to shared devices only.
+To apply different policies or to provide more apps for authenticated users, you must create a delivery group associated with those users and deployed to shared devices only.
 When creating the groups, configure deployment rules to ensure that the packages are deployed to shared devices.
-For more information, see Configuring Deployment Rules.
+For more information, see Deploy resources.

-7. To stop sharing the device, perform a selective wipe to remove the shared device enrollment user account from the device, along with any apps and policies deployed to it.
+- To stop sharing the device, perform a selective wipe to remove the shared device enrollment user account from the device.
+Remove any apps and policies deployed to the device.

 Users see only the resources available to them, and they have the same experience on every shared device.
 The shared device enrollment policies and apps always remain on the device.
-When a user who isn’t enrolled in shared devices signs on to Secure Hub, that person’s policies and apps are deployed to the device.
-When that user signs off, the policies and apps that differ from those of the shared device enrollment are removed, while the shared-device enrollment resources remain intact.
+When a user who isn’t enrolled in shared devices signs on to Secure Hub, that person’s policies and apps get deployed to the device.
+When that user signs off, any policies and apps that aren’t part of the shared device enrollment get removed.
+The shared-device enrollment resources remain intact.

 Secure Mail and Secure Web are deployed to the device when enrolled by the shared device enrollment user.
 User data is maintained securely on the device.
 The data is not exposed to other users when they sign on to Secure Mail or Secure Web.

 Only one user at a time can sign on to Secure Hub.
 The previous user must sign off before the next user can sign on.
 For security reasons, Secure Hub does not store user credentials on shared devices, so users must enter their credentials each time they sign on.
-To ensure that a new user cannot access resources intended for the previous user, Secure Hub does not allow new users to sign on while the policies, apps, and data associated with the previous user are being removed.
+Secure Hub blocks new sign-ons until it removes the policies, apps, and data associated with the previous user.